 Guests are invited to watch batting practice upon the opening of gates.
-Center Field Gate will open approximately 2 1/2 hours prior to the start of each game.
+The Center Field Gate will open approximately 2 hours prior to the start of each game.
 All other gates will open approximately 1 1/2 hours prior to the start of each game.
 Batting practice times are approximate and subject to change without prior notification and at the discretion of either team.
 See GATE OPENING TIMES.

-Beach Balls And Other Inflatable Items
+Beach Balls and Other Inflatable Items

 Beach balls and other inflatable items are prohibited in Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

-Nationals Park offers a FREE bike valet located inside of the entrance to Garage C, on First Street SE near N Street SE.
-The valet accepts bikes 2 1/2 hours before game time and will close one hour after the completion of the game.
-Guests can determine the best bike route at nationals.com/waytogo.
+Nationals Park is bicycle friendly, with space for 250 bikes in bike racks located around the exterior of the ballpark.
+Bicycles are not permitted inside Nationals Park.
+Guests may also use the free Bicycle Valet, located just to the left of the entrance to Garage C, on First Street SE near N Street SE.
+The valet accepts bikes 2 hours before game time and will close 1 hour after the completion of the game.
+Guests can determine the best bike route by visiting nationals.com/waytogo.

-Bottles And Cans
+Bottles and Cans

 Guests can also purchase tickets on gamedays at three ticket windows in the following locations: